 I offer a variety of teambuilding and wellbeing sessions to support your hardworking staff.

-This seems an essential service throughout the ongoing health crises.
-Especially as - after such a challenging year - many people's energy and motivation are flagging, and burnout, chronic stress, anxiety and depression are becoming more prevalent.
+Wellbeing is more essential than ever, as we emerge from the pandemic and are faced with a recession and cost of living crisis.
+Especially as - after such a challenging few years - many people's energy and motivation seems to be flagging.
+Burnout, chronic stress, anxiety and depression are becoming more prevalent*.

 I offer a tailored service, adapting to your organisational structre, ethos and staff needs.

 Sessions can be online, or in-person at your workplace or at an outdoor venue.

 Photos at the bottom of the page are from the Brownhill Visitor Centre, Uppermill where I hope to begin holding outdoor sessions locally.

 Contact me.
 I would be delighted to discuss your requirements.